bazelbuild/rules_python/README.md

     commit = "{HEAD}",
 )

+# This call should always be present.
 load("@rules_python//python:repositories.bzl", "py_repositories")
 py_repositories()

-# Only needed if you're using the packaging rules.
+# This one is only needed if you're using the packaging rules.
 load("@rules_python//python:pip.bzl", "pip_repositories")
 pip_repositories()
 ```